Lommix/lommix/README.md

 Building something 24/7, mostly junk, checkout my blog.

 I believe in balance.
-Rust for fun, Go for money.
+Rust for the brain, Go for the gain.

 #### [lommix.com](https://lommix.com)